lpradovera/polysics.github.com/_posts/2012-02-20-plugins-part-1.md

 end
 {% endhighlight %}
 The module is intended to be used as a mixin in call controllers.

+It is also possible to provide a full CallController implementation that can be used out-of-the-box by your application.
+Ben Langfeld's excellent [blog post](http://mojolingo.com/blog/2012/adhearsion-2-call-controllers-routing/) explains how a CallController works and what you can do with it.

+#### Testing your code
-Usage can be seen in action in the generated test file, which also showcases how the call controller methods can be easily tested.
+Module usage can be seen in action in the generated test file, which also showcases how the call controller methods can be easily tested.
 {% highlight ruby %}
 # spec/greet_plugin/controller_methods_spec.rb
 require 'spec_helper'

 module GreetPlugin
   describe Plugin do
+    describe "mixed in to a CallController" do

       class TestController < Adhearsion::CallController
-      include GreetPlugin::ControllerMethods # mixed in the controller end
+        include GreetPlugin::ControllerMethods
+      end

-    let(:mock_call) { stub_everything 'Call', :originating_voip_platform => :punchblock }
+      let(:mock_call) { mock 'Call' }

       subject do
         TestController.new mock_call
       end

       describe "#greet" do
         it "greets with the correct parameter" do subject.expects(:play).once.with("Hello, Luca")
           subject.greet "Luca"
+        end
       end

     end
   end
 end
 {% endhighlight %}